Mergers of compact objects with cores of massive stars: evolutionary pathways, r-process nucleosynthesis and multi-messenger signatures: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

 I thank Noam Soker for invaluable discussions on the physics of these mergers and their respective outcomes over the years.
 I thank Brian Metzger and Hagai Perets for eye-opening conversations about the accretion process during CEE.
 I thank Azalee Bostroem and Manisha Shrestha for helpful input on the observational properties of these systems.
-I thank Mathieu Renzo for insightful suggestions and discussions that improved this manuscript.
+I thank Mathieu Renzo for insightful suggestions and discussions that improved this manuscript, as well as the anonymous referee for their valuable comments and recommendations that further improved its quality.
 I acknowledges support from the Steward Observatory Fellowship in Theoretical and Computational Astrophysics, the IAU-Gruber Fellowship, and the CHE Fellowship.